Skip to content

 Inline Assembly

-C3 provides two ways to insert inline assembly: asm strings and asm blocks.
+C3 provides two ways to insert inline assembly code: asm strings and asm blocks.

 This form takes a single compile time string and passes it directly to the underlying backend without any changes.